Why You Need to Stop Commenting on Viral Facebook Memes

 Some of these quizzes will redirect you to an external website where you’re asked for permission to access your Facebook account (and your email address).
 After you’ve entered your responses, it spits out which breakfast cereal or Golden Girls character most resembles your personality, while saving the personal information you’ve innocently shared.
 Often, those details aren’t used to hack you individually (although they may well be), but compiled into a huge database that powers “brute force” attacks that use software to guess thousands of possible security question answers per second, obtaining or resetting the password to your account.

 If you’re embarrassed to admit you’ve taken the bait on one of these Facebook memes—even though you’re normally prudent with your personal information—you’re not alone.
-With many of us spending more time on social media to alleviate feelings of isolation, we’re easily lulled into a sense of security on a familiar website we visit daily to share with family and friends.
-Unfortunately, hackers are finding it all too easy to take advantage—the CAFC reports that cyber scams of all types increased 38 per cent from 2019 to 2020, with losses expected to top $200 million in 2021.
+With many of us spending more time on social media than ever before, we’re easily lulled into a sense of security on a familiar website we visit daily to share with family and friends.
+Unfortunately, hackers are finding it all too easy to take advantage—the CAFC reports that cyber scams of all types increased 38 per cent from 2019 to 2020, with losses amounting to $230 million in 2021.
 (Learn the spot the signs your phone has been hacked.)

 Some experts say account security questions themselves aren’t secure at all.
 A study commissioned by Google found that 16 per cent of security questions had answers listed publicly in social media profiles or public records.
 Giving generic fake answers when responding to password retrieval questions—for example “I don’t know” or “Don’t have one”—makes it even easier for hackers to break in.
 The study found an attacker could successfully guess the answer to 4.2% of English speakers’ answers to the question “Frequent flyer number?” in just one try.